pypa/distlib/docs/reference.rst

                        instance's ``gpg_home`` attribute is used instead.
 This parameter is not used unless a signer is specified.
       :returns: An ``urllib`` HTTP response returned by the index.
-If an error occurs, an :class:`HTTPError` exception will be raised.
+If an error occurs, an :class:`~urllib.error.HTTPError` exception will be raised.

       .. versionchanged:: 0.1.9
          The ``keystore`` argument was added.